itteco/iframely/docs/QA Whitelist Format.md

 		}
 	}

 The domain name is given as the top-level key.

-Its value contains an object with keys equal to protocol names and values listing the tags associated with the domain-protocol junction.
+Its value contains an object with keys equal to protocol names and values listing the tags associated with the domain-protocol pair.
 Type within a protocol is at the bottom of hierarchy, followed by the list of QA Results as a list of tags.

 If the protocol is not supported by the domain, the value of `domain.protocol` will be `null`.
 If we did not test the domain yet, `domain` will be `null`.
 If domain does not support specific type on the protocol, then `domain.protocol.type` will be null.